-Volcanos, of course, are not past history but impact our world in present time.
-Case in point: Mount Nyiragongo erupting on May 22, 2021 perilously close to Goma, Democratic Republic of Congo.
-It might bring water vaper, but also wreaks havoc on nearby populations.
+Volcanoes, of course, are not distant history but impact our world in the present time.
+Case in point: Mount Nyiragongo erupting on May 22, 2021, perilously close to Goma, Democratic Republic of Congo.
+It might bring water vapor, but also wreaks havoc on nearby populations.
 The very reason that water vapor is being introduced constantly to our atmosphere is because the Earth’s crust is alive.

 Another modern volcano: Mt.
 St. Helens, exploding only 40 miles outside Portland, Oregon on May 18, 1980.

 It is the largest and most explosive volcanic eruption that release the most gaseous water vapor.
 This is apparently because they source from deep in the magma which contains dissolved water under great pressure.
 The lessening of the pressure releases the superheated water vapor, which expands 1000 times when it transforms from its compressed, dissolved phase in magma into its gaseous phase, and that is what creates the eruptive force that impels the magma upward to find explosive release.

 The consistency of the magma that is sourcing the volcano changes its gaseous atmospheric release.
 The volcanoes in Hawaii, for example, release gases rich in sulfur and carbon compounds but contain less water, which explains why such island volcanoes far from continental margins are not very explosive – less water in that source magma.
 On the other hand, the most famous, highly explosive volcanoes, including especially the ‘Ring of Fire’ surrounding the edges of the Pacific Basin, release magma of a consistency that contains much more water.
 13